 The standard considerations with respect to the imposition of a custodial sentence, such as general and personal deterrence would still apply.
 Where home detention would fail to satisfy those requirements, it remains the case that notwithstanding the offending being ‘non-violent’ such a course could well result in a error of law.

 If you’ve been charged with an offence and require advice or representation or would like to discuss your matter, call Culshaw Miller Criminal Lawyers on 08 8464 0033 or book an appointment here.
-For 24 hour advice and representation, call Tom Cuthbertson on 0423 534 621 or e-mail at email@example.com.
+For 24 hour, urgent legal advice or representation you can contact Culshaw Miller Criminal Lawyers on 0418 421 153 or by e-mail at firstname.lastname@example.org.